pmahnke/mahnke-cocktails/recipe_processed/hugo_spritz.md

   The Hugo Spritz is a refreshing and easy-to-make cocktail that originated in South Tyrol, Italy.
 It's a light and floral drink, perfect for sipping on a warm day.
 date: 2025-10-20
 garnishes:
+  - bubbles
-  - lime_wheel
+  - garnish-lime_wheel
-  - mint_sprig
+  - herb_mint
-ice: cubed
+ice: ice_cubes
 ---

 ### Ingredients